Rivals of Aether

 “You'd expect the characters being so expensive to have some more thought and love put into them, but this all just seems like a pathetic cash grab.”

 “This game is fun at first, but until you get online against players with paid characters, it becomes frustrating.
-I get that games have thousands of microtransactions, but this is a fighting game with four characters, and more than half of the characters are microtransactions.
-The only character that would be acceptable for a microtransaction would be Ori, since it's from another game, but this is just dumb unless you have the money to waste.”
+I get that games have thousands of microtransactions, but come on, this is a fighting game with only four characters.
+More than half of the characters are microtransactions.
+The only character that would be acceptable for a microtransaction would be Ori, since it's from another game, but this is just dumb unless you have the money to waste and not buy a better game.”